Our top pick for

 There are several ways you can get your feet wet with cruise line investing.
 You can buy shares of individual cruise stocks.
 Or you can purchase shares of an ETF that invests in multiple cruise ship stocks and possibly other stocks in the travel industry.
 Here’s how to start:

 You can also invest in ETFs that hold cruise ship stocks along with equities from companies in other industries.
 Here are some to consider:

 Cruise stocks can surge in strong economies when people have more disposable income to travel.
-In fact, the cruise ship business was becoming the fastest-growing sector in the travel industry in the few years before 2020.
+In fact, prior to 2020, the cruise ship business was one of the fastest-growing sectors in the travel industry.

 In 2018, the global cruise ship industry was valued at about $150 billion.